jcheru/jcheru.github.io/_posts/2019-03-23-welcome-to-jekyll.md

 For the night, that's 11/16 rebounds that thoroughly underwhelmed me.
 I'm sure that if I were to take a look at other games where players racked up 25+ rebounds, I would have similar feelings.
 I mean, there's a reason why we would much rather watch highlights of Steph Curry dropping 50 rather than Karl-Anthony Towns pulling down 27 boards: most rebounds just aren't impressive.

 We could leave the conversation there, but I think the most annoying part of this that we often look at these rebounding totals to help us decide whether player X is better than player Y. It's one of the three numbers that always gets reported when looking at a game summary, so we think it ties directly into how well a player performed that night.
+We think that a player's ability to collect these loose balls holds a level of importance similar to their ability to score points, create opportunities for teammates, or play defense.
+We refer to these numbers when considering players for MVP.
+The reality is that a player's rebounding total is extremely overvalued and that it has little to do with their actual basketball ability.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3MjA2NzE5Miw4MzEwOTY3MDAsODE1Mz
-A5OTI1LDQ3NTc1MjMzMiw0NzU3NTIzMzJdfQ==
+eyJoaXN0b3J5IjpbLTE4NTQ5NzE5NzcsLTg3MjA2NzE5Miw4Mz
+EwOTY3MDAsODE1MzA5OTI1LDQ3NTc1MjMzMiw0NzU3NTIzMzJd
+fQ==
 -->